t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

         /lib/ld-linux.so.2 (0xf7fd0000)
 ```
 This is why I decided to just put it on the tftp server and download - so that I can
-eventually update it without rebuilding the whole initrd.
+eventually update it without rebuilding the whole initrd...

 ### initrd with nbd support - more generic and parametrized